AureliaCousse/AureliaCousse_5_15072021/README.md

 GIT HUB branches:

-* from branch dev-01 to -49 		-> workshop for ALGO_1
+from branch dev-01 to -49 -> workshop for ALGO_1
-	final issue Algo 1: dev-43
+Latest issue dev-43
+Final issue on Branch ALGO 1

-* from branch dev-50 and forwards 	-> workshop for ALGO_2
+from branch dev-50 and forwards -> workshop for ALGO_2
-	final issue Algo 2: dev-54
+Latest issue dev-54
+Final issue on Branch ALGO 2